MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 For more information about [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)], see [Introducing [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)]](big-data-cluster-overview.md).

-Our goal is to make this extension useful for you and we appreciate you feedback.
+Our goal is to make this extension useful for you and we appreciate your feedback.
 Please send them to [[!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] team](https://aka.ms/sqlfeedback).